Athletics

 Brett Benzio, Director of Athletics

-John Monagan, History Faculty, Head Varsity Basketball and Softball Coach
+John Monagan, History Faculty, Head Varsity Basketball Coach

 Marion Paterson P’17, ’19, Director of Alumnae Relations and Major Giving